anonymous-researcher77/Human_Wildlife_Encounter_Detection/README.md

 Next download the data by going to the OSF link included in the paper submission under Data and Software Availability.
 Download the files as a zip and extract the folder.

-Download ‘0_Create_and_Populate_Database.sql’ file from this github project and update the file paths to the location you extracted the data.
+Download ‘0_Create_and_Populate_Database.sql’ file from this github project if not already done and update the file paths in ‘0_Create_and_Populate_Database.sql’ to the location you extracted the data.
 This can be easily done in a a text editor with find and replace.

 Find : ‘ADD PATH TO DATA FILES => ’

-Replace: The path to your folder
+Replace: The path to your folder containing the data

 <img width="1325" height="697" alt="download_data_arrow" src="https://github.com/user-attachments/assets/05bc0bc1-2e4b-47f6-867f-72cafb7b8a2c" />